jackhart591/cs/README.md

 execute it for me using the family of exec functions in C. In this assignment, I also implemented background processes and signal handling for SIGINT and
 SIGTSTP.

+[**Assignment 5:**](https://github.com/jackhart591/cs/tree/main/CS%20344/Assignment%205) For this assignment, we were tasked with creating two clients and two servers.
+One client and one server would be responsible for encrypting a file and the other two were responsible for decrypting.
+This was done using the C Berkley sockets API and OTP encryption.

 ## CS 290 - Web Development
 How to design and implement a multi-tier application using web technologies: Creation of extensive custom client- and server-side code, consistent with achieving a high-quality software architecture.